 Noah Griffin, Director

 Noah Griffin is a native San Franciscan who, after graduation from Washington High School, earned his BA in history from Fisk University and his JD from Harvard Law, where he was the recipient of three fellowships: a Yale history fellowship, a CORO Foundation fellowship, and a Phelps-Stokes fellowship.
 Noah spent 45 years in government, politics, and media, serving on two presidential campaigns, as an award-winning Examiner columnist and a local ABC KGO Radio talk show host.
 He served as an administrative aide to Dianne Feinstein and press secretary to Mayor Frank Jordan.
-He was appointed by Nancy Pelosi to the National SemiQuincentennial Commission.
+Nancy Pelosi appointed him to the National SemiQuincentennial Commission.
 Noah is currently a monthly columnist for the Marin Independent Journal.
 He serves on the Buck Family Fund and is founder of the Cole Porter Society.
 He is married to Meredith Griffin and is the father of five grown children.

 James Haas, Director

 A descendant of Joaquin Gruenhagen who arrived in San Francisco in 1850, James Haas has lived most of his life in the city.
 After graduating from Stanford University, he served as the Assistant Director of the National HeadStart program.
 Graduating from Columbia Law School in 1969, he practiced law for nearly 40 years.
 He was also engaged in civic projects including committees demolishing the Embarcadero Freeway, rewriting the City Charter, and developing the new South Beach neighborhood.
 His major effort for the past 30 years has been the restoration and completion of the Civic Center starting with the New Main Library in 1984.
-In recent years, he has written about San Francisco including a biography of the long forgotten Mayor Edward Robeson Taylor which appeared in the Argonaut in 2007 and a book-length history of the Civic Center, chapters of which appeared in the Argonaut in 2012, 2015 and 2016.
+In recent years, he has written about San Francisco, including a biography of the long forgotten Mayor Edward Robeson Taylor, which appeared in The Argonaut in 2007 and a book-length history of the Civic Center, chapters of which appeared in The Argonaut in 2012, 2015, and 2016.

 Richard Johns, Director

-Richard Johns served as SFMHS President from October 2006 through June 2010.
+Richard Johns served as SFHS President from October 2006 through June 2010.
 He has been a member of the board of directors since 2002.
-Prior to the merger creating the SFMHS, Johns was a Director and Vice-President of the Museum of the City of San Francisco.
+Prior to the merger creating the SFHS, Johns was a Director and Vice-President of the Museum of the City of San Francisco.
 Johns occupies the Historian’s Seat on the San Francisco Historic Preservation Commission, and is a major collector of San Francisco music.

 Robyn Lipsky, Director

-Robyn Lipsky has been the executive director of the Ninth Judicial Circuit Historical Society since June 2016.
-Previously, she was the executive director of the Northern District of California’s Historical Society and the Northern District of California’s Practice Program for ten years.
+Robyn Lipsky has been the Executive Director of the Ninth Judicial Circuit Historical Society since June 2016.
+Previously, she was the Executive Director of the Northern District of California’s Historical Society and the Northern District of California’s Practice Program for ten years.
 She also has had the honor of serving as a law clerk in the Northern District of California for close to 18 years.

 Bruce Lubarsky, Director

 Bruce Lubarsky is a fifth generation San Franciscan.
 He attended Lawton School, Presidio Junior High School, and Lincoln High School and graduated from UC Berkeley in 1959 and Hastings College of Law in 1962.
 He was admitted to the State Bar of California in 1963 and the United States Supreme Court in 1971.
 Lubarsky is a member of the World Jurist Association, the American Bar Association, the San Francisco Bar Association, and the Lawyers Club of San Francisco.
 He worked in the office of the San Francisco district attorney 1962–63 and served as a first lieutenant in the US Army Reserve 1963–68.
-Lubarsky has been a judge pro-tem in the San Mateo Superior Court since 1972 and judge pro-tem in the San Francisco Superior Court since 1982.
+Lubarsky has been a Judge Pro-tem in the San Mateo Superior Court since 1972 and Judge Pro-tem in the San Francisco Superior Court since 1982.
 He has been a member of civic and charitable organizations, including the Blum Foundation, the Thomas A. Dooley Foundation, and the Edward J. Whelan, SJ Society.